-This one's a classic.
-It's a memory game that tests recall with a long list of items.
-You start out the game for everyone by saying, "I'm going on vacation and I'm packing my suitcase.
+Start the game by saying, "I'm going on vacation and I'm packing my suitcase.
 I'm taking…"

 The next person in line must repeat the opening line, your item, and add one of their own.
 So, they'll say, "I'm going on vacation and I'm packing my suitcase.
 I'm taking my toothbrush and my pajamas."

-Each player will repeat the items already listed and add their own.
+Each player in succession will repeat the items already listed and add their own.
 If a player can't remember an item, or they say the wrong item, they're eliminated.

-The remaining players continue until the last man stands.
+The remaining players continue until only one is left.

 The next player must repeat that line verbatim and continue the story.
 So, the next player might say, "Once upon a time, there lived a fairy princess with red hair.
 She drove a pink car."

-Then, the next player must repeat both sentences verbatim, and add on another.
+The player after that must repeat both sentences verbatim, and add on another.

 The story continues to build as you go around the circle.
-Of course, it will be most difficult for the last person to remember the entire story and repeat it verbatim.
+Of course, it will be most difficult for the last person to remember the entire story and repeat it exactly right.

-We hope you'll have some fun exploring the never-ending depths of your brains.
-Remember, the more we exercise our brains, the stronger they become.
+We hope you'll have some fun exploring the never-ending depths of your brains with these memory games.
+Remember, the more we exercise our brains, the stronger and more resilient they become.
 Wouldn't it be great to have lightning-fast recall?
-And today is just the beginning.
-Every day we wake up is another opportunity to beef up our proverbial brain muscles.